The best places to eat and drink in Margate

 Where: Harbour Arm, Margate CT9 1AP

 As with Folkestone, the harbour in Margate has been taken over with all manner of interesting food and drink ventures.
-Head out here for a drink at the Lighthouse Bar and try out the taco shop Dive (chef Ben used to be at Big Naturals) where fish tacos and margaritas are the order of the day.
+Head out here for a drink at the Lighthouse Bar, there's also newbie POM (the little sibling of Pomus in Margate) doing wine and small plates, plus taco shop Dive (chef Ben used to be at Big Naturals), where fish tacos and margaritas are the order of the day.

 Mannings seafood stall MargateMannings